 - a.
 The UM program shall be consistent with 42 CFR Parts 438 and 456 (as applicable), reflected in a written Utilization Management Program Description and include, but not be limited to: - Procedures for identifying patterns of over-utilization and under-utilization of services and for addressing potential problems identified as a result of these analyses; - (2) Procedures for reporting fraud and abuse information identified through the UM program to the Agency's MPI as described in Section VIII, Administration and Management, and referenced in 42 CFR 455.1(a)(1); - (3) Procedures for enrollees to obtain a second medical opinion at no expense to the enrollee and for the Managed Care Plan to authorize claims for such services in accordance with 42 CFR 438.206(b)(3) and s.
-641.51, F.S.; and - (4) Protocols for prior authorization and denial of services; the process used to evaluate prior and concurrent authorization; objective evidence-based criteria to support authorization decisions; mechanisms to ensure consistent application of review criteria for authorization decisions; consultation with the requesting provider when appropriate; hospital discharge planning; physician profiling; and retrospective review, meeting the predefined criteria below.
-The Managed Care Plan shall be responsible for ensuring the consistent application of review criteria for authorization decisions and consulting with the requesting provider when appropriate.
+641.51, F.S.; and

-- b.
+- (4) Protocols for prior authorization and denial of services; the process used to evaluate prior and concurrent authorization; objective evidence-based criteria to support authorization decisions; mechanisms to ensure consistent application of review criteria for authorization decisions; consultation with the requesting provider when appropriate; hospital discharge planning; physician profiling; and retrospective review, meeting the predefined criteria below.
+The Managed Care Plan shall be responsible for ensuring the consistent application of review criteria for authorization decisions and consulting with the requesting provider when appropriate. - b.
 The Managed Care Plan shall ensure that applicable evidence-based criteria are utilized with consideration given to characteristics of the local delivery systems available for specific members as well as member-specific factors, such as member's age, co-morbidities, complications, progress in treatment, psychosocial situation and home environment. - c.
-The Managed Care Plan must provide that compensation to individuals or entities that conduct UM activities is not structured to provide incentives for the individual or entity to deny, limit, or discontinue medically necessary services to any enrollee. - d.
-The Managed Care Plan shall develop a process for authorization of any medically necessary service to enrollees under the age of twenty-one (21), in accordance with Section 1905(a) of the Social Security Act, when - (1) The service is not listed in the service-specific Medicaid Coverage and Limitations Handbook or fee schedule, or is not a covered service of the plan; or - (2) The amount, frequency, or duration of the service exceeds the limitations specified in the service-specific handbook or the corresponding fee schedule.
+The Managed Care Plan must provide that compensation to individuals or entities that conduct UM activities is not structured to provide incentives for the individual or entity to deny, limit, or discontinue medically necessary services to any enrollee, in accordance with 42 CFR 438.210(e). - d.
+The Managed Care Plan shall develop a process for authorization of any medically necessary service to enrollees under the age of twenty-one (21) years, in accordance with Section 1905(a) of the Social Security Act, when - (1) The service is not listed in the service-specific Medicaid Coverage and Limitations Handbook or fee schedule, or is not a covered service of the plan; or - (2) The amount, frequency, or duration of the service exceeds the limitations specified in the service-specific handbook or the corresponding fee schedule. - e.
+Managed Care Plans may utilize a national standardized set of criteria (e.g. Interqual) or other set of criteria approved by the Agency as a guide to approving covered services.
+These criteria shall not be used to deny, reduce, suspend or terminate services.